Frequently Asked Questions (FAQ)

 Does TCF require my Certificate of Indian Blood (CIB/CDIB) card to prove my eligibility

 No, The CIRI Foundation does not require a CIB/CDIB to prove your eligibility.
-TCF requires documents which link you to your Original Enrollee*, such as birth certificates, marriage licences, adoption records, death records, etc. showing that you are directly descended from an Original Enrollee of CIRI.
+However, TCF requires documents that link you to your Original Enrollee*, such as birth certificates, marriage licenses, adoption records, death records, etc., showing that you are directly descended from an Original Enrollee of CIRI.

-*Original Enrollee is an individual whom acquired shares from Cook Inlet Region, Inc. (CIRI) during the 1971 Alaska Native Claims Settlement Act.
-If you are unsure about your CIRI shareholder status, contact the CIRI Shareholder Relations Department at (800) 764-2474.
+*Original Enrollee is an individual who acquired shares from Cook Inlet Region, Inc. (CIRI) during the 1971 Alaska Native Claims Settlement Act.
+If you need clarification on your CIRI shareholder status, contact the CIRI Shareholder Relations Department at (800) 764-2474.

 Can TCF help me earn my high school diploma or GED?